jaysoo/jaysoo.ca/_posts/2015-03-30-container-component-pattern-in-angular-1.markdown

 ---
 created_at: 2015-03-30 00:01Z
 layout: post
-title: Container Component Pattern in Angular 1
+title: Containers and  Components in Angular 1
 tags: [javascript, angular]
 ---